 Keep it simple.
 A spreadsheet works if you update it weekly.

-A successful social media strategy maintains visibility, connects with your audience, and moves business metrics, not just fills space on a feed.
+A successful social media strategy sustains visibility, connects with your audience, and drives measurable business objectives, not just fills a feed.

 Conducting Competitive Analysis